jiyak12/OOPJ_LAB-KIIT-/LAB-2/readme.md

 ## 💻 List of Programs

 ### 1. `prog1` **Find the Largest Among Three Numbers**
-- **Aim:** Find the largest among 3 user-entered numbers using command-line arguments.
+- **Aim:** Find the largest among 3 user-entered numbers at the command prompt.
 - **Input:** Three integers entered at command prompt.
 - **Output:** Displays the largest number.